hashgraph/hedera-services/hedera-node/docs/design/app/workflows.md

 #### HandleWorkflow overview:
 The `HandleWorkflow` class is responsible for handling the platform transaction and providing the record stream.
+The overall high level steps are as follows:

 1. Calls `BlockRecordManager` to update the new consensus time for the user transaction, puts the lastBlockInfo in state if needed. when blocks
-2. Calls `UserTxnWorkflow` is called to handle the transaction and provide record stream
+2. `UserTxnWorkflow` is called to handle the transaction and provide record stream
 3. Externalizes the record stream items
 4. Update metrics for the handled user transaction
 ![handle_basic_overview.png](handle_basic_overview.png)

 #### UserTxnWorkflow overview:
-1. If the transaction is from older software, the transaction will be skipped handling by calling `SkipHandleWorkflow`.
+1. **SkipHandleWorkflow**: If the transaction is from older software, the transaction will be skipped handling by calling `SkipHandleWorkflow`.
 This writes a record with `BUSY` status and adds to record cache
-2. If the transaction is from a valid software version, we call `DefaultHandleWorkflow`
+2. **DefaultHandleWorkflow**: If the transaction is from a valid software version, we call `DefaultHandleWorkflow`.
+This workflow handles valid user transaction.
+It has the following steps:
    - Exports synthetic records of system accounts creation that need to be externalized on genesis start
    - Process staking period hook that is responsible for staking updates and staking rewards distribution
    - Advances consensus clock by updating the last consensus time that node has handled
    - Expire schedules if any
    - Creates a `Dispatch` for the user transaction
    - Finalizes hollow accounts
-   - Gives the dispatch to the `DispatchProcessor` to process the dispatch.
+   - Gives the created dispatch to the `DispatchProcessor` to process it.
-     The `DispatchProcessor` will call the `Dispatch` to execute the business logic of the transaction.
-     This same code will be called for child transactions as well, since the user transaction and dispatch and child transaction dispatches are treated the same way.
+     The `DispatchProcessor` will execute the business logic for the dispatch.
+This is common logic that is executed for all user and child transactions, since the user dispatch child dispatches are treated the same way to avoid duplicating any logic.

 ![user_txn_workflow.png](user_txn_workflow.png)

 #### DispatchProcessor overview:
 The `DispatchProcessor.processDispatch` will be called for user and child dispatches.
-1. Checks if there is any error by node or user.
+1. **Error Validation:** Checks if there is any error by node or user.
+It validates the following:
-    - Checks the preHandleStatus is NODE_DUE_DILIGENCE_FAILURE.
+    - Checks the preHandleStatus is `NODE_DUE_DILIGENCE_FAILURE`.
-      If so, creates an error report where node pays the fees and returns.
+      If so, creates an error report with node error.
+So, node pays the fees and returns.
     - Verifies payer signature.
-If it is invalid or missing, creates an error report where node pays the fee and returns.
+If it is invalid or missing, creates an error report with node error where node pays the fee and returns.
-    - checks if the transaction is duplicate.
-If the transaction is duplicate on same node, creates error report where node pays the fee.
-If it is duplicate from other node, creates an error report where payer pays the fee and returns.
+    - Checks if the transaction is duplicate.
+If the transaction is duplicate on same node, creates error report with node error where node pays the fee.
+If it is duplicate from other node, creates an error report with payer error where payer pays the fee and returns.
-2. If there is node error report in 1, charges the node
+2. If there is node error report in 1, charges the node.
+Steps 3-5 are skipped.
 3. Else, charges the payer for the transaction.
-4. If it has not already failed in steps 2 and 3 the transaction is handled.
+4. **Handling Transaction:** If it has not already failed in steps 2 and 3 the transaction is handled.
+   The following steps are executed:
    - Checks if there is capacity to handle the transaction.
 This is only used for contract operations.
-   If the previous transaction is gas throttled, this throws a `ThrottleException`
+     If the previous transaction is gas throttled, this throws a `ThrottleException` and next steps under 4 are skipped.
    - Dispatches the transaction to the appropriate handler with appropriate handleContext constructed based on the transaction scope.
 The handler will execute the business logic of the transaction.
    - Updates the record to SUCCESS status
-   - If it is a user transaction, notifies if system fileis updated and platform state is modified to the appropriate facilities
+   - If it is a user transaction, notifies if system file is updated and platform state is modified to the appropriate facilities
+5. **Exception Handling:** When any exception is thrown in the steps under 4, the following steps are executed:
-5. If any HandleException is thrown in any of the sub-steps of 4, we rollback the complete stack and charge the payer.
-The payer is charged again because when we rollback full stack the previous charges to the payer are rolled back as well.
+   - If any HandleException is thrown, rolls back the complete stack and charges the payer.
+The payer is charged again because when stack is rolled back the previous charges to the payer are rolled back as well.
-6. If there is a `ThorttleException` thrown in step 4, we rollback complete stack and charge the payer without serviceFee.
+   - If there is a `ThorttleException` thrown, stack is rolled back and payer is charged without serviceFee.
-7. If there is any unhandled exception, we rollback the complete stack and charge the payer.
-Set the record to `FAIL_INVALID` status.
+   - If there is any unhandled exception, stack is rolled back and payer is charged.
+The record is set to `FAIL_INVALID` status.
-8. Tracks network utilization for the transaction
+6. **Track Utilization:** Tracks network utilization for the transaction handled
-9. Finalizes the record from state changes
+7. **Record Finalization:** Finalizes the record from state changes
-10. Commits all the changes to the state
+8. **Commit:** Commits all the changes to the state
-11. Updates any metrics that need to be updated
+9. **Metrics Update:** Updates any metrics that need to be updated
-12. Adds all the records to the record cache
+10. **Record Stream:** Adds all the records to the record cache

 ![dispatch_processor.png](dispatch_processor.png)